Luton Town F.C.: Resurgence and fall to non-League (1992–2009)

-Non-League and subsequent promotions (2009–present)
+Non-league to Premier League (2009–2024)

-Relegation meant that 2009–10 saw Luton playing in the Conference Premier, a competition in which the club had never before participated.
+Relegation meant that the 2009–10 season saw Luton playing in the Conference Premier, a competition in which the club had never before participated.
 The club unsuccessfully contested the promotion play-offs three times in four seasons during their time as a non-League club, employing five different managers.
 In the 2012–13 FA Cup fourth round, Luton won their away tie against Premier League club Norwich City 1–0 and, in doing so, became the first non-League team to beat a side from England's top division since 1989.

-In the 2013–14 season, under the management of John Still, Luton won the Conference Premier title with three games to spare, and thereby secured a return to the Football League from 2014–15.
-After reaching the League Two play-offs in 2016–17, when they were beaten 6–5 on aggregate by Blackpool in the semi-final, Luton were promoted back to League One the following season as runners-up.
-Luton achieved a second successive promotion in 2018–19, after they won the League One title, marking the club's return to the Championship after a 12-year absence.
+In the 2013–14 season, under the management of John Still, Luton won the Conference Premier title with three games to spare, and thereby secured a return to the Football League for the 2014–15 season.
+After reaching the League Two play-offs during the 2016–17 season, when they were beaten 6–5 on aggregate by Blackpool in the semi-final, Luton were promoted back to League One the following season as runners-up.
+Luton achieved a second successive promotion at the end of the 2018–19 season, after they won the League One title, marking the club's return to the Championship after a 12-year absence.
 Luton reached the Championship play-offs in 2021–22, where they were beaten 2–1 on aggregate by Huddersfield Town in the semi-final.

+At the end of the 2022–23 season, Luton Town secured a consecutive place in the Championship play-offs having finished in 3rd place.
+Luton Town beat Sunderland 3–2 on aggregate in the play-off semi-finals to reach the play-off final against Coventry City.
+They went on to beat Coventry City 6–5 on penalties after a tense 1–1 draw to secure promotion to the Premier League for the first time.
+After collecting one point in their first five matches of the season, Luton won their first Premier League game on 30 September 2023, beating Everton 2–1 away at Goodison Park.
+After a stable first half of the season, the club's form significantly regressed after January, winning one in seventeen matches before being relegated in May 2024.

+Back-to-back relegation to League One (2024–present)

+On 3 May 2025, a second successive relegation put Luton back in League One after losing 5–3 on the final day to West Bromwich Albion.
+Despite compiling 49 points and equaling Hull City's total, their inferior goal difference resulted in them finishing 22nd.

+Luton parted ways with head coach Matt Bloomfield on 6 October 2025.
+Bloomfield was sacked by Luton after a bad run of games, leaving the club in 11th place in the league.
+Former Hatters player, Alex Lawless, was named interim manager the following day.
+Jack Wilshere had been a favourite to replace Bloomfield, and was appointed manager on 13th October.